 Blocks are an open-ended play material, in the block area children play together and share experiences.
 Blocks enable children to explore concepts across all developmental learning areas.
 We ensure the building blocks are inviting and welcoming so that your child feels comfortable to explore and dis-cover the possibilities of the blocks.

-Math and numbers are everywhere in our world, therefore we aim to expose the children to the end-less possibilities of numbers.
-Providing the children with an area they can “do” numbers in will develop their problem solving and thinking skills.
-They can play in this area by them self or with friends, however they want.
-This are will be encouraging children to recognise numbers in different settings.
+Math and numbers are everywhere in our world, therefore we aim to expose the children to the endless possibilities of numbers.
+Providing plenty of opportunities to the children to “do” numbers in will develop their problem solving and thinking skills.
+They can play in this area by themselves or with friends, however they want.
+This area will be encouraging children to recognise numbers in different settings.